 In the last few years the UK’s Royal Society has produced a series of reports looking at how to both take advantage of the promise of the data age, whilst also thinking about how to mitigate new risks that come alongside these opportunities.

-As the report mentions, at Privitar we are already utilising a partially homomorphic encryption scheme in our SecureLink solution, as used by NHS Digital, whilst our Lens product offers users differentially private data products.
+As the report mentions, at Privitar we are already utilising a partially homomorphic encryption scheme in our SecureLink solution, as used by NHS Digital.
 As the field continues to change rapidly, we will continue to invest in research and development to ensure our clients have access to the latest and most advanced technologies.

 However, one challenge for organisations looking to use PETs is the lack of clear guidance on what technologies are currently available, what they can and cannot do, and how they should be used.